DoD-Platform-One/bbctl/docs/user-guide.md

 ### Credential Helpers

-bbctl will often need credentials for various connections.
+`bbctl` will often need credentials for various connections.
 It will attempt to pull appropriate credentials from the sources that control those resources, e.g. `~/.kube/config` or `~/.aws/config`.
-For other credentials bbctl will attempt to use Credential Helpers.
+For other credentials `bbctl` will attempt to use Credential Helpers.
 Right now there are 2 kinds of credential helpers, shell commands and a credentials file.

 #### Shell Command Credential Helper

-You can define a shell command to provide credentials to bbctl.
+You can define a shell command to provide credentials to `bbctl`.
 You will need to set `big-bang-credential-helper` to the command.
 The command needs to accept 2 positional parameters: `component` and `uri`.
 The component values will be `username` or `password`.
 It should return the value for the component given that URI.

 Example variable values if you want to set them in the configuration file: